anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 - **The template working group leads** - These templateers oversee our overall template development process as a project manager and provide assistance to contributors working on templates.
 The working group leads also usually review and approve merge requests submitted to the templates repository.
 - **Template mentors and buddies** - New templateers are usually assigned a mentor or buddy to provide guidance and mentorship while working on templates.
 - **Template peers** - Your fellow templateer peers are available to review templates during the research and community feedback phases.
 They include members of your template writing working group, but also members from the larger Good Docs Project community.
-- **Template editors** - This group is in charge of making sure our templates follow standard conventions and model high quality writing.
-They maintain our style guide, make style guide decisions, notify the community about style guide changes, and help to ensure compliance with our style policies.
+- **Template editorial team** - This group reviews templates as they are nearing completion to ensure our templates follow best practices for technical writing, have no major organization or structural issues, have no obvious gaps or missing content, and that they are consistent with our style guide.

 ### Template working group meetings

-The template working groups have three types of meetings:
+The template working groups have these types of meetings:

 - **Writer's workshops** - At these meetings, each templateer gives an update on their template project and poses a question to the group about some element of their draft they would like feedback and advice about.
 - **Co-working sessions** - Templateers meet with their template writing partners, mentors, or buddies to work together on their template projects.
 - **Community review sessions** - When a template project is ready for review from the rest of the community, the working group leads schedule a dedicated session for everyone in the group to read and provide feedback about the template files.
+- **Planning or retros** - At the beginning of a release cycle, we have a few meeting dedicated to planning our commitments or initiatives for the release cycle.
+At the end of the release, we always do a working group retrospective to talk about what went well and what could be improved in the next release cycle.

 ## Definition of done
 A template project is considered complete when:

-1. It has progressed through all the the [template writing phases](#overview-of-the-template-writing-phasees)
+1. It has progressed through all the [template writing phases](#overview-of-the-template-writing-phasees)
-3. It has all the required [template file deliverables](template-deliverables.md).
+2. It has all the required [template file deliverables](template-deliverables.md).

 ### Overview of the template writing phases